mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 [Original code here](https://github.com/LK8000/LK8000/blob/af404168ff5f92b03ab0c5db336ed8f01a792cda/Common/Header/McReady.h#L7-L21).

-There are several problems with such an approach: The abundance of `double` parameters makes it easy to accidentially switch values and there is no way of noticing such a mistake at compile time.
+There are several problems with such an approach: The abundance of `double` parameters makes it easy to accidentally switch values and there is no way of noticing such a mistake at compile time.
 The code is not self-documenting in what units the parameters are expected.
 Is `Distance` in meters or kilometers?
 Is `WindSpeed` in meters per second or knots?
 Different code bases choose different ways to encode this information,